Flickr: @takomabibelot

 If police tell you to leave a drug-free zone

-• Even if the officer is wrong, the people must leave the zone and not gather there again for as long as the zone remains in effect.
-People who return to gather in the zone can be arrested without a second warning.
+• Even if the officer is wrong, the people must leave the zone or they may be arrested.
+People ordered to leave cannot gather there again when the zone remains in effect or they can be arrested without a second warning if an officer reasonably believes they are again gathering to possess, distribute, or intend to distribute illegal drugs.

 If police stop you in a drug-free zone

-• What is a “stop?"
-When police act in a way that would make a reasonable person feel not free to leave, for example, by ordering you to stop or physically halting you, that is considered a “stop” under the Fourth Amendment.
+• What is a “stop”?
+When police act in a way that would make a reasonable person feel not free to leave (for example, by ordering you to stop or physically halting you), that is considered a “stop” under the Fourth Amendment.

 If police frisk you in a drug-free zone